-When it comes to epic hikes with kids, the Barron Canyon Trail is the second amazingly epic hike my kids experienced in 2018.
+When it comes to epic hikes with kids, the Barron Canyon Trail in Algonquin Provincial Park is the second amazingly epic hike my kids experienced in 2018.
 Located on the east end of Algonquin Provincial Park, in Ontario, close to Petawawa, it’s most convenient to access from the Sand Lake Gates.

 We took advantage of hiking this trail when we were staying at Bonnechere Provincial Park, approximately one hour away by car.

-Epic Hikes With Kids – Barron Canyon Trail
+Epic Hikes With Kids – Barron Canyon Trail, Algonquin Provincial Park

 The parking lot for the trail is only 11km past the Sand Lake Gate.
 Driving distance from Toronto is roughly 5 hours.
 The road leading into Algonquin at this point is a dirt road and you kind of wonder if you are going the right way.
 It’s the only road to the park in the area, so yes you are.